CSSclasses/CSSclasses/README.md

-# Codename: moby
+# CSSclasses Website

 ## Installation

+This website is run by Jekyll and GitHub pages.
+To separate the source files from the files used for the live page this repo uses two active branches: `master` and `gh-pages`.
+`master` contains all files, `gh-pages` only contains the files needed to serve the actual website.
+To work with this environment follow these steps:
+* `git clone git@github.com:cssconf/CSSclasses.git`
+* `cd CSSclasses`
+* `git clone git@github.com:cssconf/CSSclasses.git -b gh-pages _site`

+This clones the source files into the CSSclasses projects folder and the generated `_site` content aka. `gh-pages` repository inside the `_site`folder.

 * **Ruby** – Jekyll requires the Ruby language.
 If you have a Mac, you've most likely already got Ruby.
 If you open up the Terminal application, and run the command `ruby --version` you can confirm this.
 Your Ruby version should be at least `2.0.0`.
 If you've got that, you're all set.
 Skip to step #2.
 Otherwise, follow [these instructions](https://www.ruby-lang.org/en/downloads/) to install Ruby.

-* **Bundler** – Bundler is a package manager that makes versioning Ruby software like Jekyll a lot easier if you're going to be building GitHub Pages sites locally.
-If you don't already have Bundler installed, you can install it by running the command `gem install bundler`.

-* **Jekyll** – Simply run the command, `bundle install` and you're good to go.
+* **Jekyll** – Simply run the command, `gem install jekyll` and you're good to go.

 * **Grunt CLI** – Run `npm install -g grunt-cli` if you have the Grunt CLI not already installed